 Research and knowledge exchange

-Linden has been researching the rise of racism and fundamentalism in one post-industrial city - Stoke on Trent where he was born.
-He has completed narrative enquiry among diverse people in the city, which has suffered chronic economic decline, social fragmentation and a crisis of representative politics.
-Narratives illuminate the rise of Islamic fundamentalist groups, the BNP and EDL.
-Resources of hope also exist, however, in the Lidice shall live campaign and the history of workers education and in current activities of the WEA.
-A new book - Distress in the city, is published by Trentham.
+He is motivated by concern for marginalised communities.
+In Distress in the city: racism, fundamentalism and a democratic education, he wrote about the rise of racism and fundamentalism in one post-industrial city - Stoke on Trent - where he was born.
+He has used narrative enquiry among diverse people in the city, which has suffered chronic economic decline, social fragmentation and a crisis of representative politics.
+The study illuminates the rise of Islamic fundamentalist groups, the BNP and EDL.
+Resources of hope exist, however, in the Lidice shall live campaign, the history of workers education and in current activities by the WEA.

 Teaching and subject expertise

-Linden has taught in the Department of Post-Compulsory Education on the BA in Lifelong Learning and Masters courses.
-He has also taught on the MA in Career Guidance and Counselling, the MA in Professional Practice in Post-Compulsory Education, and the MA in Early Years.
-He devised specific modules for the EdD and various MA programmes on the auto/biographical imagination in professional practice.
-His work for the Erasmus Intensive Programme has significantly enhanced the international engagement of cohorts of doctoral students, from across all the faculties, in collaboration with 4 other European universities.
-Active networks have continued among the students, via Facebook and other social media.
+Linden taught on the BA in Lifelong Learning and Masters courses.
+He developed modules on the MA in Career Guidance and Counselling; and Professional Practice in Post-Compulsory Education, and the MA in Early Years.
+He devised and led modules for the EdD and MA programmes using in-depth auto/biographical methods and an interdisciplinary psychosocial interpretative frame.
+His work for the EU-financed Erasmus Intensive Programme enhanced the international engagement of doctoral students, across the University.
+Active networks continue, via Facebook and other social media.

-Linden currently teaches in Educaitonal Studies, the BA in Mentoring and on the revised Doctorate in Education programme, and supervises and has supervised many Masters, EdD and PhD students working on topics such as Education and Working Class Biography, Gender, Class and Education, Life Histories and Literacy in marginalised communities; Motivation and Volunteering; Wisdom and Adult Learning; choosing careers, auto/biographical perspectives; the concept of judgment in critical incidents in police work etc. He has supervised academic colleagues in the Faculty and Health and Well-Being, which has produced curriculum developments in nurse education.
-He works closely with the School of Law and Criminal Justice and h Social and Applied Sciences in supervising doctoral students on topics such as alcohol abuse and nighttime economies.
+Linden has supervised many Masters, EdD and PhD students, working on topics such as Education and Working Class Biography, Wisdom and adult learning, Gender, Class and Education, Life Histories and Literacy in marginalised communities; Motivation and Volunteering; choosing careers and life design, auto/biographical perspectives; Illuminating judgment in critical incidents.
+His supervisees include academic staff doing doctorates in the Education Faculty and Health and Well-Being.
+Some of this work led to curriculum developments in educational studies, careers counselling and nurse education.
+He has worked closely with the School of Law and Criminal Justice and Social and Applied Sciences when supervising doctoral students on topics such as alcohol abuse and night-time economies.

-Linden has edited various international books including ‘Psychoanalysis and Education: Minding a Gap’ and ‘Embodied Narratives: Connecting stories, bodies, cultures and ecologies’.
-He is on the scientific boards of a number of international journals, including CLIOPSY, Biografici and Biography, Culture and Lifelong Learning (Busan, S. Korea).
-His writing is translated into Portuguese, Spanish, Polish, French, Chinese and Italian, and he has taken part in many conferences across the world, including in Brazil, Canada, India, South Korea and the USA.
+Linden is a widely celebrated international scholar.
+He serves on the scientific boards of a number of international journals, including RELA, CLIOPSY, Journal of Transformative Education, Biografici, and Biography, Culture and Lifelong Learning (Busan, S. Korea).
+His writing is translated into Portuguese, Spanish, Polish, French, Chinese, Korean and Italian.
+He has participated iin many conferences across the world, including in Brazil, Canada, India, South Korea and the USA.

-Member, International Scientific Advisory Boad, Institut Sunkhronos, Geneva.
+He is a Member of the International Scientific Advisory Board, Institut Sunkhronos, Geneva.

-Visiting Professor: Paris Nanterre, Milano Bicocca, University of Llubljana, Slovenia and Roskilde University Centre, the National Pedagogic University of Denmark, the National University of Ireland, Maynooth, University of Southern Denmark; the University of Vaxjo, Sweden, and the University of Seville; the University of Southern Silesia and at the University of Wroclaw, Poland.
+As well as being a Visiting Professor at Paris Nanterre, Milano Bicocca, and Michigan State, Linden has worked for the University of Ljubljana, Slovenia and Roskilde University Centre, the National Pedagogic University of Denmark, the National University of Ireland, Maynooth, the University of Southern Denmark; University of Växjö, Sweden, and the University of Seville; the University of Southern Silesia and at the University of Wroclaw, Poland.

-Registered psychoanalytic psychotherapist.
-United Kingdom Council for Psychotherapy
+He is a registered psychoanalytic psychotherapist with the United Kingdom Council for Psychotherapy (UKCP).

 Publications and research outputs